Eventonomy

 • The full wp eventonomy command surface

-• How to list, create, and delete events from the CLI
+• How to read events, occurrences, and RSVPs from the CLI

 • How to seed and unseed demo data